iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ```

 -
 There are two fuse bits on the robot for configuration without flashing a program.
 The first one is connected to the port C of the general purpose input / output, pin 0.
 The fuse bit is active whenever the connected pin is grounded.
 The fuse bit deactivates the linear quadratic regulator by clearing the `active` field as a flag in the model structure.
 Even though the status of the fuse bit 0 is necessary to activate the model, it is not a sufficient condition.
 The user must connect the fuse bit and also push a blue push button once on the robot for activating the model.
 The push button is the same blue button that is found on the NUCLEOF401RE board.
 These two conditions are chained together for safety reasons.
 If the model is not active, then the robot must stop moving.
 Therefore, the output of the model must be set to zero as well in order to override the last action of the model.
-But, the speed of a direct current motor is directly proportional to the amplitude of the enable signals of the motor driver.
-In the peripherals of the microcontroller, two channels of Timer 2 generate the driver enable signals.
+But, the speed of a direct current motor is directly proportional to the amplitude of the enable signals of the motor driver, L293D.
+In the peripherals of the microcontroller, two channels of Timer 2 generate the driver enable signals: EN1,2 and EN3,4.
 If the model is not active, then the duty cycle of the Pulse Width Modulation (PWM) of each timer channel is set to zero for safety.

 ![buttonsandlights](./assets/reactionwheelunicycle/schematics/buttonsandlights.jpeg)